kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

 -   Optional, debounce interval (real-time only, default 0).
 If one or many input is delayed, emit a new combined event by reusing the previous value of the delayed inputs.
-I.e resample with hold.
+I.e. resample with hold.
 If omitted or 0, the combine operation will emit for every input change.

 >Note: The force delay must be more than the expected interval of the slowest input.
 I.e. the forcing must only be applied when an input is actually and significantly delayed as opposed to just having a bit of timing jitter.
 It must not be used to force a fixed output rate.